Dockless hire bike parking bays consultation

 The continued implementation of designated hire bike parking bays supports our efforts for a more equal borough.
 By repurposing existing vehicle parking bays, we are providing dedicated parking spaces for hire bikes which will help keep pavements clear of obstructions and support hire bike operators to better enforce appropriate parking.

 We are currently delivering designated hire bike parking bays across the borough in phases.
 The council delivered a pilot programme of 10 hire bike parking bays in February 2024.
-Following this, an additional 78 bays were installed in December 2024 to January 2025 in the south of the borough.
-You can view the outcome of the Phase One and Two consultations under the ‘Useful Documents’ heading on the right hand side of the page.
+Following this, an additional 78 bays were installed in December 2024 to January 2025 in the south of the borough and 57 bays were implemented in July 2025, primarily in the middle of the borough.
+You can view the outcome of the Phase One and Two consultations under the ‘Useful Documents’ heading on the right-hand side of the page.

-These timelines will be worked to as closely as possible but may be subject to slight change.
+These dates will be worked to as closely as possible but may be subject to slight change.

 Converting the existing car parking bays to designated hire bike parking bays will require the introduction of new markings on the road and the installation of bollards to mark the border of the bay.